jonathan-lupu/higher-lower-game/README.md

 </p>

 ## Prerequisite
-- Python3, Tested with version 3.13.5
+- Python3, tested with version 3.13.5
 ### Packages
 - Tkinter for the GUI, tested using TKinter 8.6.16